Supercar businessman Carl Hartley did this to his Ferrari when he crashed into a Porsche - The Media Times

 A police spokesman said that on Wednesday, January 15, Hibbs had been given a suspended prison sentence of 10 months, and had to do 220 hours of unpaid work.
 He was also disqualified from driving for two years.

-Hartley, meanwhile, was sentenced to a two-year suspended prison sentence of two years and sentenced to 200 hours of unpaid work, the force added.
+Hartley, meanwhile, was sentenced to nine months in prison, suspended for two years, and sentenced to 200 hours of unpaid work, the force added.

 He too was disqualified from driving for two years.

-PC Rod McEnery said after the hearing, “Numerous witnesses appeared, all highlighting the” dangerous “,” dangerous “and” racing style “behavior that the pilots had highlighted in southern Yorkshire.
+PC Rod McEnery said at the end of the hearing: “Many witnesses came forward, all highlighting the” dangerous “,” dangerous “and” racing style “behavior that the drivers had shown in the south Yorkshire.

 “Vehicles running and traveling at high speed are a dangerous combination and the collision could have seriously injured innocent drivers and road users.